apache/chemistry-cmislib/src/doc/src/code.rst

 The :mod:`cmislib.model` Module
 -------------------------------

 The :mod:`cmislib.model` Module contains all the CMIS domain objects.
-When working with the repository, the first thing you need to do is grab an instance of :class:`cmislib.model.CmisClient`, passing it the repository endpoint URL, username, and password.
+The ones you will work with are listed as top level package elements.
+When working with the repository, the first thing you need to do is grab an instance of :class:`cmislib.CmisClient`, passing it the repository endpoint URL, username, and password.

->>> cmisClient = CmisClient('http://localhost:8080/alfresco/s/cmis', 'admin', 'admin')
+>>> cmisClient = cmislib.CmisClient('http://localhost:8080/alfresco/s/cmis', 'admin', 'admin')

 From there you can get the default repository...